itexico/interview-codingchallenge-fsjs/README.md

-to run:
+#To run:

 Make sure you have node.js (https://nodejs.org/en/ ) and git (https://git-scm.com/downloads) installed.

-# the first time you install the project:
+## the first time you install the project:

-open up a new terminal at proyect root, type the following commands :
+open up a new administer terminal at proyect root, type the following commands  :

-    npm install jspm live-server -g
+    npm install jspm live-server -g      // install jspm globally
-    cd src/client
+    cd src/client                        //change to client folder
-    jspm update
-    live-server --open=app

-once app opens up , take note of the port in the url bar (the number after the ' : ' symbol) could be 8080 or 42369 or something different.
+    jspm update                          // make sure you have all the jspm packages installed live-server --open=app               //since you already in client folder, launch app

 leave that terminal running and open up a new one inside the project root. type:

-    npm install
-    node src/server/server.js
+    npm install                          //install al dependencies for server node src/server/server.js            //run server

-if you get an issue creating lists or list Items, open up ' server.js ' inside ' src/server/ '   and modify the first line

-     var frontEndPort = 8080;

-to point to the correct port .

-# Any other time after install
+## Any other time after install

-You can just do the following at the project root
+In a terminal at project root type

-    node src/server/server.js
+    node src/server/server.js                 //run server

-in one window and
+Leave that running and in another window type

-    live-server --open=src/client/app
+    live-server --open=src/client/app        //launch front end

-in another one